Goodreads: Early years

-Before gaining much traction, Otis and Elizabeth Chandler grew the platform through their friends of friends where it reached 800 users.
-Eventually, it gained attention through the media such as Mashable and other various blogs.
-During its first year of business, the company was run without any formal funding.
+Before gaining much traction, Otis and Elizabeth Chandler grew the platform through word of mouth, initially reaching 800 users.
+Eventually, it gained attention through the media such as Mashable During its first year of business, the company was run without any formal funding.
 In December 2007, the site received funding estimated at $750,000 from angel investors.
-This funding lasted Goodreads until 2009, when Goodreads received two million dollars from True Ventures.
+This funding sustained Goodreads until 2009, when they received $2 million from True Ventures.

 In October 2010, the company opened its application programming interface, which enabled developers to access its ratings and titles.

 In 2011, Goodreads acquired Discovereads, a book recommendation engine that employs "machine learning algorithms to analyze which books people might like, based on books they've liked in the past and books that people with similar tastes have liked."
 After a user has rated 20 books on its five-star scale, the site will begin making recommendations.
 Otis Chandler believed this rating system would be superior to Amazon's, as Amazon's includes books a user has browsed or purchased as gifts when determining its recommendations.
 Later that year, Goodreads introduced an algorithm to suggest books to registered users and had over five million members.
 The New Yorker's Macy Halford noted that the algorithm was not perfect, as the number of books needed to create a perfect recommendation system is so large that "by the time I'd got halfway there, my reading preferences would have changed and I'd have to start over again."

 As of 2012, membership was required to use but free.
 In October 2012, Goodreads announced it had grown to 11 million members with 395 million books cataloged and over 20,000 book clubs created by its users.
 A month later, in November 2012, Goodreads had surpassed 12 million members, with the member base having doubled in one year.